285sopes2usac/USAX/docs/syscalls.md

 2. Because custom signal handlers are not supported, pause() puts the process to sleep until a signal actually kills it.

-3. Tilck does not support *by design* multiple users nor any form of authentication.
+3. usax does not support *by design* multiple users nor any form of authentication.
 Therefore, the following statement is always true:
    UID == GID == EUID == EGID == 0.
 All the calls like setuid(), seteuid(),
    setgid(), setegid(), chown() etc. succeed only when UID/GID == 0.